The King of Fighters: Kyo: Reception

 Critical response to the game was mixed based on narrative and gameplay.
 Brazilian magazine Gamers praised the game, giving it a 3.8 out of 5, noting the battles are simple and fun with a captivating storyline, while as a minus, they note the music consists of simple arrangements of previous songs from the series.
 Hardcore Gaming 101 writer Kurt Kalata found the gameplay confusing due to the lack of instructions and criticized the lack of actions done by its heroine, Kyo's girlfriend Yuki.
 While Kyo and Iori were known as fellow rivals, the latter was criticized for how he stalks characters who are friendly with the player.
 While the presentation was generally praised for including voice acting and proper focus on Kyo's life, the artwork was criticized by Kulata for having an "amateurish doujin quality".
 Hobby Consolas found the amount of 40 playable characters in the versus mode appealing but claimed fans would be bothered by trying to understand the fighting engine, as they need to figure out each character's speed before performing special moves.

+Dengeki PlayStation writers said it is interesting that the players' actions determine which members will participate in the tournament.
+However, he was a little bothered by the fact that even when Kyo moves to a different location, the supporting cast or recruitable do not make much progress.
+Also, while the command selection battle scenes can be fun, fights are very long and the player mostly uses Kyo besides some allies he meets in the story.
+Another writer from the same magazine said guidelines for progressing through the story, so actions often end up being a waste of time, making it a bit difficult to get into.
+However, the characters are appealing enough to make up for that, and the reviewer personally enjoyed it, still lamenting it would only appeal to fans.
+The command-selection fighting section also was critcized there, making the game quite uneven in its development.